tezos/tezos-mirror/docs/whitedoc/michelson.rst

 Operations on tickets
 ~~~~~~~~~~~~~~~~~~~~~

+The following operations deal with tickets.
 Tickets are a way for smart-contracts
 to authenticate data with respect to a Tezos address.
 This authentication can
 then be used to build composable permission systems.

+A contract can create a ticket from a value and an amount.
 It is
 impossible for a contract to “forge” a ticket that appears to have been created
 by another ticketer.